p3t/spring-cursorpaging/README.md

 ## Register the CursorPageRepositoryFactoryBean

-In order to use the repository interface an modified `JpaRepFactoryBean` is needed.
+In order to use the repository interface a modified `JpaRepFactoryBean` is needed.
-This is done via `@EnableJpaRepositories` annotation in the Spring Boot Application class, or (maybe better due to less side-effects for `@SpringBootTest`s) on an extra configuration class (annotated with `@Configuration`)
+This is done via `@EnableJpaRepositories` annotation in the Spring Boot Application class, or (maybe better due to fewer side effects for `@SpringBootTest`s) on an extra configuration class (annotated with `@Configuration`)

 ```java